HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 Definitions
 ===========
-Collection of terms, listed alphabetically, that are related to the C++ programming language.
+Collection of terms, listed alphabetically, related to the C++ programming language.
 A
 -
 **abstract data type** Model for a certain class of data structures that have similar behavior.
 An abstract data type is defined only by the operations that may be performed on it.